-A holiday to Russia reveals a world of fascinating intrigue, where Tsars in gilded palaces once ruled over a land so vast it can scarcely be imagined.
+A holiday to Russia reveals a world of fascinating intrigue, a place where Tsars in gilded palaces once ruled over a land so vast it can scarcely be imagined.
 At roughly twice the size of the United States, it covers everything from snow-capped mountains and silvery forests to the beaches of the Black Sea and the endless Siberian tundra.
 And, despite being open for tourists for several decades, there's something enigmatic about a journey here – it almost feels taboo.

 Those who choose to explore this beautiful country will be rewarded with impossibly scenic countryside and magnificent cityscapes, depending on where you go.
 The cosmopolitan capital of Moscow, home of the Kremlin, the Red Square, and Lenin's Mausoleum, is perhaps more military-minded than the enchanting St Petersburg; the latter is a haven of glittering palaces and museums bursting with rare artwork.
 Along the Golden Ring, picturesque churches and historic buildings sit alongside glassy rivers and deep lakes in some of the country's prettiest settlements.
 And, at the other end of the country, Vladivostok peeks across at its Asian neighbours, the exuberant cultural centre of the Russian Far East.

 Among the best ways to cover ground is undoubtedly aboard the Golden Eagle Trans-Siberian Express.
 Connecting east and west from Moscow to Vladivostok, you'll see everything from the Ural Mountains to Lake Baikal and Mongolia as you traverse the country's great interior.
 If you want to get a sense of the vastness of it all – with gourmet dining and steward service as standard – this is the way to do it.
 It is considered one of the world's most spectacular rail journeys – and for good reason.